 For example, Great-West Life has put in place Customer Complaint Handling Procedures, which outline various mechanisms for a customer to raise concerns.
 These Procedures include an Ombudsman Office – a channel for clients to raise concerns on the company’s products or services.

-IGM Financial has a policy regarding reporting concerns that outlines a confidential process for raising concerns, including a 24/7 whistleblower hotline and website, and a detailed process for comprehensive investigation where warranted.
-IGM Financial’s operating companies have formal procedures in place to handle written or verbal complaints from clients in a fair and timely manner.
+IGM Financial has a policy regarding reporting concerns that outlines a confidential process for raising concerns, including a 24/7 whistleblower hotline and website, and a detailed process for comprehensive investigation, where warranted.
+IGM Financial’s operating companies have formal procedures in place to handle written or verbal complaints from clients.
+They are guided by principles of fairness, timeliness and reasonability in their assessment of each issue.
 A client’s first point of resolution is through their financial advisor.
 Call centres at each company also assist with routine inquiries and complaints.
 When problems are escalated, the resolution process includes a thorough examination of the complaint by an investigator who contacts the client and engages in a personalized review of the client’s concern.